McMillen Artist Community

 This program is designed to support Visual Artists of Washington State.
 Our work aims to dispel the ‘starving artist’ concept and focuses on ensuring artists thrive.
 Artists thrive when they are paid and/or earn a living wage, when they stop giving their work away for free, when they have opportunities for artistic growth and development, and when they have time and space to devote to creative practice.

 Connecting dots.
 We understand that the arts world is small; that we are all interconnected and share similar passions to advance the field together.
 We realize that convening, networking, and learning together create opportunities to brainstorm and spark ideas and create artistic fire!
 This is the purpose behind the McMillen Artist Community (MAC).
-The MAC is a cohort of artists that the Foundation has supported through its scholarship program.
-To date, we’ve invested over $1.2 Million dollars and have helped 31 artists directly.
-We look forward to the Fellows that will be joining our growing cohort.
+The MAC is a cohort of artists that the Foundation has supported through its scholarship and fellowship programs.
+To date, we’ve invested over $1.3 Million dollars and have helped 42 artists directly.

 The MAC Fellowship